 In addition to timing and latency, the flame graph shows you details of each service call involved in processing a request.
 In the screenshot below, we’ve zoomed to an errored span showing a returned 503 response.
 Clicking this span, we can see its metadata, including the error message and stack trace.

 Additional tabs give you further context around the trace.
 The Host Info tab lets you correlate service performance to that of its underlying infrastructure; Logs shows you any available logs from your services, and Errors aggregates and surfaces any error messages.

 Translate application insight to customer-level insight

-As your application continues to send APM data, you can use Trace Search & Analytics to find and display the traces that are useful to you.
+As your application continues to send APM data, you can use App Analytics to find and display the traces that are useful to you.
 You can filter traces on tags and facets such as host, environment, customer ID, and the time required to execute a request.
 In the screenshot below, we’ve filtered by

 Status Code to isolate traces from a specific service that may provide more information about a